Carleman estimates for the Zaremba Boundary Condition and Stabilization of Waves: Comments and further applications

 \section{Comments and further applications}

 \paragraph{Regularity of the function $a$.} We begin by some considerations on the sufficient regularity of the function $a$.
 Using paradifferential calculus, is it not hard to get that $a$ can be chosen in the Besov space $B^{1/2}_{\infty,2}(\partial \Omega_N) \hookrightarrow L^\infty(\partial \Omega_N)$.
-Indeed, the main point is to get continuity estimate analogous to Equations \eqref{continuite-1/2}, \eqref{continuite-1/2bis} in the proof of Corollary \ref{carlemanmelee} and this can be done in a standard way by the use of paraproduct decomposition (introduced in \cite{Bony}).\\ Moreover, some regularity result of solutions to the Zaremba problem would allow us to extend our Theorem \ref{decroissancelog} to less regular functions $a$.
-More precisely, given $f\in L^2(\Omega)$, $f_0\in L^2(\partial \Omega_D)$, $f_1\in L^2(\partial \Omega_N)$, if any $u\in H^1(\Omega)$ such that
+Indeed, the main point is to get continuity estimate analogous to Equations \eqref{continuite-1/2}, \eqref{continuite-1/2bis} in the proof of Corollary \ref{carlemanmelee} and this can be done in a standard way by the use of paraproduct decomposition (introduced in \cite{Bony}).\\ Moreover, a regularity result of Shamir on the solutions of the Zaremba problem allow us to extend our Theorem \ref{decroissancelog}.
+More precisely, \cite{Sh} yields that, given $f\in L^2(\Omega)$, $f_0\in L^2(\partial \Omega_D)$, $f_1\in L^2(\partial \Omega_N)$, the solution $u\in H^1(\Omega)$ of the system